nsmony/VIZZIO_Deployment_Platform/design.md

 ---

-### Property 9: User list pagination returns correct pages of exactly 25 records
+### Property 9: User list pagination returns correct pages of exactly 6 records

-*For any* set of N users, the paginated list endpoint SHALL return ⌈N/25⌉ pages where each page except the last contains exactly 25 records, and the last page contains N mod 25 (or 25 if N is a multiple of 25) records.
+*For any* set of N users, the user interface SHALL return ⌈N/6⌉ pages where each page except the last contains exactly 6 records, and the last page contains N mod 6 (or 6 if N is a multiple of 6) records.

 **Validates: Requirements 2.9**